Monitor Kubernetes/OpenShift workloads

-To customize the information you receive on the unified analysis page, select the browse button (…) in the upper-right corner of any section.
-The different browse buttons on the unified analysis page enable you jump directly to any specific section or subsection you want to customize.
+To customize the information you receive on the unified analysis page, select More (…) in the upper-right corner of any section.
+The different selections on the unified analysis page (View all namespaces, View all workloads, View all pods, and so on) enable you to jump directly to any specific section or subsection you want to customize.

 It's common for organizations using Kubernetes to split applications into namespaces in order to isolate different business units.
 For example, a human resources group might have applications in the

 hr namespace, while a finance group deploys to the